GauravSingh72/Bed-Bath-Beyond-Clone/README.md

 <h2> Hello everyone, My name is Gaurav Singh.
-I am a student of Unit-4, in Masai.
-I was given a project in Masai Construct Week, in which I was supposed to clone the website, bedbathandbeyond.com.</h2>
+I am a student at Masai.
+I was given a project in Masai Construct Week of Unit-4, in which I was supposed to clone the website, bedbathandbeyond.com.</h2>

 <h2>This is a Solo Project</h2>